 From the earliest days of the Presbyterian Church in Colonial America there was evangelistic work by ministers among their American Indian neighbors.
-Through the formation of Philadelphia Presbytery, 1706, then the organization of presbyteries into the Synod of Philadelphia, 1716, and finally the consolidation of synods into the General Assembly of the Presbyterian Church in the United States of America (PCUSA), 1789, there were ministers that worked with American Indians.
-The first missionary specifically appointed by the PCUSA General Assembly to evangelize the American Indians was Gideon Blackburn in 1803.
-Blackburn was an appropriate choice for ministry among the Cherokees in rugged eastern Tennessee because of his frontiersman qualities; he was as at home in the forest hunting and tracking as he was standing behind the pulpit, Bible in hand, with his musket at his side.
+Through the formation of Philadelphia Presbytery, 1706, then the organization of presbyteries into the Synod of Philadelphia, 1717, and finally the consolidation of synods into the General Assembly of the Presbyterian Church in the United States of America (PCUSA), 1789, there were ministers that worked with American Indians.
+The first missionary specifically appointed for this ministry by the PCUSA was Gideon Blackburn in 1803.
+Blackburn was an appropriate choice for work among the Cherokees in rugged eastern Tennessee because of his frontiersman qualities; he was as at home in the forest hunting and tracking as he was standing behind the pulpit, Bible in hand, with his musket at his side.
 Blackburn not only provided pastoral ministry but also schools for the Cherokee children.
-He continued his ministry in Tennessee until 1811.
+He continued his missions work in Tennessee until 1811.